 My research focuses on visual technologies of difference-making in the governance, identification and monitoring of mobility in Romania.
 As many of the techniques currently in place to manage and control the mobility of people have visual and sensorial dimensions, I employ audio-visual methods, combined with science and technology studies and material semiotics, to interrogate the ways in which “technologies of vision” aimed at identification enact different groups of people as ‘populations of risk’ in and of Europe.
 As part of my research, I am working on an experimental film that addresses vision, the absent presence of race, and phenotypic otherness in a cinematic language.

 ‘He looks like a Moroccan, just look at the photo!’
-Leaning over her desk, she hands the file to the chief of the ‘Maghreb-countries-group’ in the Deportation Unit in Brussels.
+Leaning over her desk, she hands the file to the chief of the ‘Maghreb-countries-group’ in the Deportation Unit.
 ‘Shall I start a Moroccan file?’
 ‘Based solely on a photo…?’
 He glances at the mugshot stapled to the inside of the carton file cover—‘No, that would be premature’—and returns the file.
 She shrugs.
 ‘If it was up to me I would do it; the Tunisian authorities say they do not know him.’
 She now reads out loud while typing: ‘Given the fact that person involved has always claimed to be from Tunis it is not advisable to start a Moroccan or Algerian file.’
-(Field notes, Deportation Unit Brussels, January 2016).
+(Field notes, Deportation Unit, January 2016).

 My PhD research asks: How is a deportable person made?
-For six months I joined the bureaucrats in the Deportation Unit of Belgium’s Immigration Office responsible for the removal of illegalized persons from national territory.
+For six months I joined the bureaucrats in a Deportation Unit responsible for the removal of illegalized persons from national territory.
 The practice of authorities to forcefully (re)move people in their territory identified as a non-belonging population is no new phenomenon.
 However, since the Second World War, the deportation of populations is considered a crime.
 Hence, for deportation to fit contemporary legal frameworks, it must be individualized.
 It is through file work that a member of a to-be-deported population has to be made a deportable individual.
 However, as brought up in the vignette above, deportations are crucially a nation-state matter based on the management of national populations.
 This paradox that arises between the deportable individual vs its population is attempted to be solved by the bureaucratic work done in the Deportation Unit.